Nearby Towns

 Coonabarabran

 Siding Spring Observatory is Australia's premier optical astronomical research facility.
 Located 27 kilometres west of Coonabarabran on the edge of the Warrumbungle National Park, it is home to Australia's largest optical telescopes, including the 3.9-metres Anglo Australian Telescope, the 2.3-metre Advanced Technology Telescope and the two-metre Faulkes Telescope South.
+The annual Star Fest celebration at Siding Spring Observatory is held on the Labour Day weekend in October.

 Coonamble